Ajaytekam/devops_jenkins/README.md

 * Check for snapshot version and put the build on snapshot repo in nexus repository management.
 * Setting nexus repo push code dynamic in Jenkinsfile

+> Note i have tried the Pipeline utilities, but there are some problem, so for Pom.xml read/write use the mvn commandline version.

 ## Step 6.
 Creatiing Multi Container Docker Setup